ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across Cloud and On-premises.md

 The reference architect to host Oracle Database and x86 workloads on IBM cloud, includes key components required for oracle deployment on the Power Virtual Server environment.

+## Environment deployed as a part of this reference architecture

 The primary environment workloads hosted in IBM include:

 -   VPC environment